Switch: Reversing switch

 A DPDT switch has six connections, but since polarity reversal is a very common usage of DPDT switches, some variations of the DPDT switch are internally wired specifically for polarity reversal.
 These crossover switches only have four terminals rather than six.
 Two of the terminals are inputs and two are outputs.
 When connected to a battery or other DC source, the 4-way switch selects from either normal or reversed polarity.
 Such switches can also be used as intermediate switches in a multiway switching system for control of lamps by more than two switches.

-Light switches

-In building wiring, light switches are installed at convenient locations to control lighting and occasionally other circuits.
-By use of multiple-pole switches, multiway switching control of a lamp can be obtained from two or more places, such as the ends of a corridor or stairwell.
-A wireless light switch allows remote control of lamps for convenience; some lamps include a touch switch which electronically controls the lamp if touched anywhere.
-In public buildings several types of vandal resistant switches are used to prevent unauthorized use.

 Slide switches

 Slide switches are mechanical switches using a slider that moves (slides) from the open (off) position to the closed (on) position.